BCG vaccine: Manufacture

 BCG is prepared from a strain of the attenuated (virulence-reduced) live bovine tuberculosis bacillus, Mycobacterium bovis, that has lost its ability to cause disease in humans.
+It is specially subcultured in a culture medium, usually Middlebrook 7H9.
 Because the living bacilli evolve to make the best use of available nutrients, they become less well-adapted to human blood and can no longer induce disease when introduced into a human host.
-Still, they are similar enough to their wild ancestors to provide some degree of immunity against human tuberculosis.
-The BCG vaccine can be anywhere from 0 to 80% effective in preventing tuberculosis for a duration of 15 years; however, its protective effect appears to vary according to geography and the lab in which the vaccine strain was grown.
+Still, they are similar enough to their wild ancestors to provide some immunity against human tuberculosis.
+The BCG vaccine can be anywhere from 0 to 80% effective in preventing tuberculosis for 15 years; however, its protective effect appears to vary according to geography and the lab in which the vaccine strain was grown.

-A number of different companies make BCG, sometimes using different genetic strains of the bacterium.
+Several companies make BCG, sometimes using different genetic strains of the bacterium.
 This may result in different product characteristics.
 OncoTICE, used for bladder instillation for bladder cancer, was developed by Organon Laboratories (since acquired by Schering-Plough, and in turn acquired by Merck & Co.).
 A similar application is the product of Onko BCG of the Polish company Biomed-Lublin, which owns the Brazilian substrain M. bovis BCG Moreau which is less reactogenic than vaccines including other BCG strains.
 Pacis BCG, made from the Montréal (Institut Armand-Frappier) strain, was first marketed by Urocor in about 2002.
 Urocor was since acquired by Dianon Systems.
 Evans Vaccines (a subsidiary of PowderJect Pharmaceuticals).
-Statens Serum Institut in Denmark markets BCG vaccine prepared using Danish strain 1331.
+Statens Serum Institut in Denmark has marketed a BCG vaccine prepared using Danish strain 1331.
+The production of BCG Danish strain 1331 and its distribution was later undertaken by AJVaccines company since the ownership transfer of SSI's vaccine production business to AJ Vaccines Holding A/S which took place on 16 January 2017.
 Japan BCG Laboratory markets its vaccine, based on the Tokyo 172 substrain of Pasteur BCG, in 50 countries worldwide.

 According to a UNICEF report published in December 2015, on BCG vaccine supply security, global demand increased in 2015 from 123 to 152.2 million doses.
 To improve security and to [diversify] sources of affordable and flexible supply," UNICEF awarded seven new manufacturers contracts to produce BCG.
 Along with supply availability from existing manufacturers, and a "new WHO prequalified vaccine" the total supply will be "sufficient to meet both suppressed 2015 demand carried over to 2016, as well as total forecast demand through 2016–2018."